squidgroup/squidSim_vignette/docs/02-sim_pop.md

 ## Model equations {#modeleq}

-In all the examples so far, the predictors are simulated, scaled by their respective beta value, and then added together.
-We may want to prevent some of this behaviour or add in additional parameters, interactions or general complexity.
-In isolation, the functionality outlined here might seem a bit redundant, but it becomes useful for more complex models.
+In all the examples so far, the predictors are simulated, multiplied by their respective beta value, and then added together.
+When simulating more complex models, we may want to prevent some of this behaviour or add in additional parameters, interactions or general complexity.

  <!-- provide links to examples where this is used in vignette
  -IGE
  -cyclical temporal effects
   -->

 To introduce this increased complexity, we can specify a model formula.
-This explicitly tells the simulate_population function how to put the simulated predictors together to form the response variable.
+This explicitly tells `simulate_population()` how to put the simulated predictors together to form the response variable.
 We can first demonstrate this with a simple linear model.

 ```r